alfonsoalba/web/_posts/2021-06-10-docker-push-to-gcr-running-gcloud-inside-a-docker-container.md

 option `--volumes-from gcloud-config`.
 With this option, we mount the volumes from the container named `gcloud-config` into the container running the `gcloud` command.

-Should you ever need to reset the authentication, just remove the container `glcoud-config` and recreate it using the command given above.
+Should you ever need to reset the authentication or the configuration, just remove the container `glcoud-config` and recreate it using the command that we fun before.

 ## Enable the container registry API

-Before we proceed, we need to
+Once we are authenticated, we can start our journey.
+The first step will be to
 [activate the container registry API](https://cloud.google.com/container-registry/docs/enable-service).
 We will use the following command to do that: